Source: William Notcutt

 Plant Cannabis in any form (leaf, bud, resin etc.) is a Schedule 1 drug and not available for regular medicinal use.

 - Use in clinical trials

-Nabilone is a synthetic cannabinoid, licenced for use in chemotherapy induced nausea and vomiting and since 2010 it is now regulated and prescribed as a Schedule 2 drug (similar to morphine).
+Nabilone is a synthetic cannabinoid, licenced for use in chemotherapy induced nausea and vomiting and is a Schedule 4 drug.
 It is widely used to treat pain and spasticity.